 Marginal effect: The average effect of a locus across all other loci and environmental effects (also known as main effect).

-Mendelian disease: Where the disease state is completely or largely determined by variation at a single gen locus inherited in a Mendelian fashion.

 Multifactor Dimensionality Reduction: A data mining algorithm that can reduce a high-dimensional multi-locus model of multifactorial classes (i.e. SNP genotype combinations) into a one-dimensional model of one variable of either high risk (potential interacting) or low risk classes based on the ratio of cases and controls in each class.
 The algorithm uses cross-validation iteratively to define the best classification.

 Mutational target size: Fraction of the genome in which new mutations potentially cause variation for a trait.
 For most complex traits this is large suggesting many loci can potentially influence trait variation.

+Narrow-sense heritability (h2) The proportion of variation due to the additive effects of genes.

+Observed scale: Measurement of a binary phenotype in terms of whether the participant exhibits or does not exhibit the phenotype

 Pleiotropic epistasis: Statistical interaction signals shared in multiple traits.

 Polygenic architecture: A trait genetic architecture under which many genes of small effect contribute to trait variation.

+Publication bias: A bias that arises due to only certain types of results (e.g. those that successfully reject the null hypothesis) are much more likely to be published than others, leading to a disproportionate representation in the literature.

 Quantitative traits: Phenotypes (e.g. height) vary continuously, in contrast to qualitative traits in which phenotypes are discrete (e.g. disease or healthy).